 These include the costs to build, maintain and operate the gas pipes and electricity wires run by the network companies who transport energy to your property.

 Suppliers are charged by network companies for this, and pass on this cost to their customers.
 We limit network costs carefully though price controls.
 This is because you can't normally choose which network company you use.
-You can find out more at Energy networks explained.

 Network operators run the pipes and wires that bring gas and electricity to our homes and businesses.
 There are different owners in different parts of Great Britain.
 The exception is gas transmission, which is owned and operated by National Grid Gas.